Cookie Settings

 • Average Stock Options: The average value of equity compensation offered by companies, more common in startups and tech firms.

 Alongside this breakdown, the system provides a Confidence score.
-This indicates how reliable the data is, based on the quantity and quality of available information.
+This value indicates how reliable the data is, based on the quantity and quality of available information.
 In this case, the confidence level is marked as “Excellent,” which means the figures are based on solid and sufficient market data.

 Step 3: Exploring the Pay Table